cyamauch/NoctSalamanderGrandPiano/src/README.txt

 - All volume of WAV files were carefully adjusted for each velocity layer.
   (See vol_factor.src.txt and vol_factor_base.txt)

+- The amount of delay was equalized for each note.
+  (See pcm_seek_pos.txt and mk_special.txt)

 - Erased strange noises during recording using both fade and equalizer.
   (See mk_special.txt)